plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-components.md

 });
 ```

-### Retrieve a component from the component registry
+## Retrieve a component from the component registry

-You can programmatically retrieve a component from the registry using `config.getComponent`:
+You can programmatically retrieve a component from the registry using `config.getComponent`.

 ```js
 const Toolbar = config.getComponent('Toolbar').component
 ```

-Or you can retrieve a component by using the convenience component `Component`, if you want to use it in JSX code directly.
+Alternatively, you can retrieve a component by using the convenience component `Component`, if you want to use it in JSX code directly.

 ```jsx
 import Component from '@plone/volto/components/theme/Component/Component';